zingale/pyjournal/README.md

     builds the journal PDF and launches the `evince` viewer in the background to display it.

+  - `pyjournal.py status [-n nickname]`

+    display the status of the journal, giving the location of hte files, the name of the remote version, and list the names of the appendices, if any

   - `pyjournal.py pull [-n nickname] `

     gets any changes from the master version of the journal (remote git bare repository)

   - `pyjournal.py push [-n nickname] `

     pushes any changes in the local journal to the remote (git bare repo) version

+* Appendices:

+  Sometimes we want to keep some special information in an appendix of the journal, and periodically update it.

+  To create an appendix (or modify an existing one), do:

+  `pyjournal.py appendix [-n nickname] appendix-name`

 * LaTeX structure: